VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/243-making-GET-Req-with-the-Node-HTTPS-Module/notes-L243.md

 });
 ```

-My GET Req gave me 401 error code and msg of: Unauthorized but I don't know why?
-I'm going to push my code to my GitHub then post the question on the Q&A of this course.
+My GET Req gave me 200 code as I've fixed my error code 400 by generating my own API from the Open Weather Map website.
+Then I tested that using Postman which passed.